gabriel-berthel/Discord-Agent-Society-Framework/README.md

   - **Run console simulation**: Instantiate all archetype and randomly selects next responder each turn.

 - Ideal for lightweight experimentation without requiring a full Discord environment.
+- Assumes the config sets the bot to be sequential

+**Note:**
+Delays or lag may occur when all agents plan or write memories simultaneously.
+Since they operate within the same execution thread, wait calls can accumulate, leading to performance bottlenecks.
+Although the prompt client is asynchronous, it behaves in a somewhat synchronous manner under these conditions.